pods for primates : a catalogue of surfboards in australia since 1900

 Standing

-Standing maximizes the rider’s field of vision and allows the rider extreme adjustment to the board’s centre of gravity.
+Standing maximizes the rider’s field of vision and allows the rider extreme body adjustment to the board’s centre of gravity.

 The standing position also entails the greatest risk of separation from the board and an increase in danger.